-This paper presents an overview of the Meeting of the Steering Group of the Chemicals in Products (CiP) Programme, to be held 10 February 2017 in Brasilia, Brazil.
-Documents and practical information for the meeting will be made available as they are finalized through the CiP Programme web site.
+This note presents an overview of a one-day “Global Knowledge-Sharing Meeting on Implementation of the Chemicals in Products Programme” to be held 10 February 2017 in Brasilia, Brazil.

+The meeting has been scheduled to encourage participants in the “1st meeting of the intersessional process on the Strategic Approach and the sound management of chemicals and waste beyond 2020” (to be held 7-9 February 2017 in the same venue) to stay for the Global Knowledge-Sharing Meeting and contribute to the discussions.

+The one day meeting will be followed by a Meeting of the Steering Group for the SAICM Chemicals in Product Programme, 11 February 2017.

+Documents and practical information for the meeting will be made available to all registered participants and through the CiP Programme web site.

 Background and context

-In recent years significant efforts and progress has been made, within a number of manufactured product sectors, towards knowing and controlling chemicals which end up in the final products.
-The automotive, textiles, electronics and other sectors have developed advanced systems for exchanging information about the chemical content of their products.
-The information made available through these systems has brought major benefits to these manufacturing chains and to the consumers of the final products.
+Following adoption of the SAICM CIP Programme in 2016, SAICM Stakeholders have made further efforts and progress within a number of manufactured product sectors, to plan and implement a wide range of actions with the goal of scaling up information-sharing and managing chemicals in final products.
+The automotive, textiles, electronics and other sectors, for example, have developed advanced systems for exchanging information about the chemical content of their products.
+The information made available through these systems has brought major benefits to manufacturers and to the consumers of the final products.

 The global chemicals-policy community, through SAICM, has long recognized the critical importance of knowledge on the chemicals placed into products towards achieving the 2020 goal of SAICM.
 It developed the CiP Programme as a means for stakeholders, globally and throughout the life cycle of products, to collaborate on this important issue.
+In 2018, a global report will be prepared to summarize progress made in Programme implementation and identify challenges encountered.

-The CiP Programme is led by UN Environment through its Chemicals and Waste Branch.
-In this context UN Environment will convene a meeting on 10 February 2017 in Brasilia to review activity to date under the Programme, to take stock and to provide input to the future management of the CiP Programme.
+The SAICM CiP Programme is facilitated by UN Environment through its Chemicals and Waste Branch, Economy Division.
+In this context UN Environment will convene a meeting on 10 February 2017 in Brasilia to review activities to date under the Programme, to take stock and to identify lessons learned relevant for the effective implementation of the CiP Programme.

-Objectives of the Meeting
+Overall Goal and Objectives of the Meeting

-The overall goal of the meeting is to coordinate efforts and build momentum among multiple stakeholder groups for actions that advance the exchange of CiP information and its use for chemicals management.
+The overall goal of the meeting is to share information, coordinate efforts and build momentum among multiple stakeholder groups to advance the exchange of CiP information and active participation in the SAICM CiP Programme.

-A specific objective of the meeting is to propose a flexible, straightforward and efficient framework for stakeholders to inform the SAICM CiP Programme of:
+Specific objectives of the meeting include the following:

+Identify a diverse range of actions undertaken by stakeholders related to the objectives of the SAICM CiP Programme
-the essential elements of their CiP information exchange initiatives and

-activities; and

-their chemicals management actions related to these initiatives.
+Explore opportunities and challenges to showcase innovative actions globally though the CiP Programme

+Develop innovative ideas of how to reach out and engage a broader stakeholder groups in the SAICM CiP Programme.

-The outcomes of the meeting will feed into the reports UN environment will prepare for the third meeting of the SAICM Open-ended Working Group in 2018.
+The outcomes of the meeting will feed into the meeting of the CiP Programme Steering Group on 11 February and the report on the SAICM CiP Programme for the third meeting of the SAICM Open-ended Working Group in 2018.

 Participants

-The meeting will be composed of members of the CiP Programme Steering Group and of other participants.
-This meeting will take place immediately following the “1st meeting of the intersessional process on the Strategic Approach and the sound management of chemicals and waste beyond 2020”, to be held 7-9 February 2017 in the same venue.
-Participants in this earlier meeting have the opportunity to extend their stay to participate in the CiP Programme Steering Group meeting.

-Participants in the SAICM intersessional process meeting from governments, international organizations, the private sector, and civil society organizations with experience or strong interest in the CiP Programme or the chemicals in products issue are encouraged to participate in the Steering Group meeting on the 10 February.
+The meeting will be composed of the CiP Programme Steering Group members and participants in the SAICM intersessional process meeting from governments, international organizations, the private sector, and civil society organizations with experience or strong interest in the CiP Programme or the chemicals in products issue.

+Participants in the SAICM intersessional process meeting who wish to extend their stay to participate in the Global Knowledge-Sharing Meeting should notify UN Environment by 20 January 2017 at risks.chemicals@unep.org, as space is limited.

 Methods and approach